GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-The top row in Figure :ref:`Interpolating colors <color_interpolate>` illustrates two examples: a blue-white-red scale (the palette in Appendix `L. Of Colors and Color Legends`_) interpolated in RGB and the palette interpolated in HSV.
+The top row in Figure :ref:`Interpolating colors <color_interpolate>` illustrates two examples: a blue-white-red scale (the palette in Chapter `Of Colors and Color Legends`_) interpolated in RGB and the palette interpolated in HSV.
 The bottom row of the Figure demonstrates how things can go terribly wrong when you do the interpolation in the other system.